Leonid Serebryakov: Opposition to Stalin

 In 1923, Serebryakov signed the Declaration of the 46, after which he supported Leon Trotsky.
 According to his daughter, Serebryakov looked up to Trotsky as a "great authority", who treated him with "not only respect, reverence, but also some kind of warmth and love, purely human."
 He was removed from his government post in 1924, and sent to Vienna, on a mission to negotiate a peace treaty between the Soviet Union and Romania.
 Victor Serge, who covered the talks as a journalist, described Serebryakov as "marked out by his moral authority, talents and past..., plump, vigorous in manner, fair-haired, with a full, round face and aggressive little moustache."
 After the talks collapsed, he was sent on a trade mission to the United States.
 Returning to Russia in 1926, he acted as go-between during the rapprochement between Trotsky and Grigory Zinoviev and their supporters.
-He was expelled from the Communist Party in August 1927, as one of a group who had been running an underground printing press, and was exiled to Semipalantinsk.
+He was expelled from the Communist Party in August 1927, as one of a group who had been running an underground printing press, and was exiled to Semipalatinsk.
 He renounced his support for the Left Opposition in 1929, and his party membership was reinstated in January 1930.

 Arrest and execution

 Serebryakov became head of the Central Administration of Highways and Automobile Transport administration in 1931, and first deputy head from August 1935.
 Unlike many former oppositionists, it seems that he avoided coming under any suspicion.
 Nevertheless, he was named during the first of the Moscow Trials in August 1936 as a member of the supposed Trotskyite Terrorist Centre and was arrested.
 His prosecutor, Andrey Vyshinsky, misappropriated his house and money.

 Galina was also arrested and exiled.
 Their daughter, Zorya, then 14, was also arrested and later sent to join her mother in exile.

-During the Trial of the Seventeen in January 1937, Serebryakov was accused of being accomplice in a murder attempt on Nikolai Yezhov and Lavrenti Beria and of damaging attacks on Soviet railways in his capacity as head of Soviet railway transport even though he was the head of Soviet automobile, not railway, transport.
+During the Trial of the Seventeen in January 1937, Serebryakov was accused of being accomplice in a murder attempt on Nikolai Yezhov and Lavrentiy Beria and of damaging attacks on Soviet railways in his capacity as head of Soviet railway transport even though he was the head of Soviet automobile, not railway, transport.
 He was sentenced to death after a forced confession by torture.
 He was shot on 1 February 1937.

 For a long time, Galina blamed the activities of both her two ex-husbands, Serebryakov and Sokolnikov, for her arrest in 1937, and her years of exile and imprisonment.
 She discovered only after Stalin's death that they were both innocent.

 Serebryakov was rehabilitated in December 1986.